 - Available at various levels and Y11 will usually start at Level 2 (Intermediate) or Level 3 (Advanced).

 - For more details please visit https://www.apprenticeships.gov.uk/ and www.gov.uk/apply-apprenticeship

 Remember you can apply for lots of options and make final choices in the summer.
-For more help please talk to your form tutor, Anne Brown the careers Adviser in school, family and friends.
-Anne is in school on Wednesdays and Thursday mornings so please contact her through your form tutor.
+For more help please talk to your form tutor, Rachel Morse, Careers and Guidance Officer and family and friends.
 Good luck with your career planning.

-If you have a careers idea you need to know what this involves.
-Use the Explore Careers sections on National Careers Service and the I Could websites.
-If you aren’t sure what to do use the Buzz Quiz for ideas.
-Talk to family and friends about your ideas as they or people they know may be able to help.
-If you need any help please contact Anne Brown through your form tutor.
+If you have a career idea, use the Explore Careers sections on National Careers Service and the I Could websites.
+If you aren’t sure what you'd like to do, take the Buzz Quiz as this will give you some ideas.
+Also, talk to your family and friends about your ideas as they, or people they know, may be able to help.

 Brookfield Sixth Form